Virtual tools for public participation

 In public consultation processes, complex infrastructure projects must be communicated in such a way that all stakeholders can discuss them on an equal footing.
 Visualisations play a central role in this: they make projects understandable and tangible, and enable a change of perspective.
 The spectrum ranges from traditional renderings and architectural models to modern techniques such as virtual reality (VR), augmented reality (AR) and CAVE systems.

 Virtual Reality enables complete immersion in an artificial environment, for example through VR headsets or CAVE systems.
-In a CAVE, three-dimensional projection screens are used to create realistic virtual spaces – such as for a virtual helicopter flight over a converter station.
+In a CAVE, three-dimensional projection surfaces are used to create realistic virtual spaces – such as for a virtual helicopter flight over a converter station.
 VR blocks out the real world, thereby offering the highest level of immersion.

 Visualisations in practice – what goes down well?